 My Approach to Helping

 I offer direct and honest feedback in a supportive setting.
-Many of us come into counseling with feelings like confusion or regrets.
+Many of us come into counseling with feelings such as confusion or regret.
 I've found that nearly every client I've seen had the best of intentions, but didn't get the results they had hoped for.
 My approach is to examine those behaviors we are comfortable with, look for healthy adjustments, and then try to become comfortable with those new healthy habits.
 This approach has helped me to offer life-improving changes to individuals struggling with: Addiction, Trauma, Depression, Anxiety, Relationships and Marriage, and Professional Development.

 On the Fence About Going to Therapy?